yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/anywhere-metrics.md

 ![Metrics Page](/images/yp/metrics_main.png)

 To zoom in to view granular data points, select a portion of the time range along the y-axis of any chart.
+Note that all the charts get zoomed in and you can view the detailed metrics.

 ![Fine grained metrics](/images/yp/fine-grain-metrics.png)

-Click the refresh button to zoom out and restore the original metric graph.
+Click the refresh button to zoom out and restore the original metric graphs.

 ## Filter metrics